ksliu25/noawsalbumart/README.md

 I mainly chose to use amazon simply because of image normalization for most album art at certain sizes.

+To use, simply search using Noawsalbumart("artist name", "album name") to return a url to a small album image.

+If provided with nil or an empty string, the search will return "Album Art Not Found".

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake spec` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.